SRES-735-118

 Who is hurt

-No specific group is directly or materially harmed by this resolution.
-It carries no regulatory, financial, or legal obligations for any individual, organization, or government entity.
+No group is directly harmed by this resolution.
+As a purely symbolic, non-binding measure with no fiscal or regulatory effect, it imposes no costs, restrictions, or obligations on any individual, organization, or government entity.

 Supporters argue